bluzelle/curium/docs/setup/deployaddl.md

     and then retry the start command.

+11. Optional - Validating Nodes Only
-11. When the new node catches up to the rest of the zone, the account that we have named vuser will have 10E15 ubnt tokens, and it can be turned into a validator node, allowed to participate in validating additions to the blockchain.
+    When the new node catches up to the rest of the zone, the account that we have named vuser will have ubnt tokens given to it by another node in the zone, and it can be turned into a validator node, allowed to participate in validating additions to the blockchain.

         blzcli tx staking create-validator \
           --amount=1000000000ubnt \